shadow/atlas/latency/README.md

   allowance in 1 hour.
 Slow down our hammering of API usage.
 Spread out our spending so we're less bursty and can stay closer to the limit for longer.

+## Cost

+The cost depends on the number of cities in which you find working probes.
+This process in 2018 found 1,813 cities, which cost `(1813*1812/2)*6` or **9.85 million credits**.
+(2 credits per ICMP ping packet, 3 packets, thus multiplied by 6).

 # `04-fetch-all-pairs-results.py`

 Run this after `03-al-pairs-ping.py`.
 Periodically while 03 is running is fine